-Finalists from the Rideau St. Lawrence Science Fair, Kenny Patel, Jack Sloan, Monis Sayyid and Guillaume Gégo attended CWSF Ottawa 2019 at the University of New Brunswick in Fredericton from Saturday May to Friday May, competing with approximately 450 other young finalists from Grades 7 to 12 for Excellence and other awards totalling $1 million dollars.
+Finalists from the Rideau St. Lawrence Science Fair, Kenny Patel, Jack Sloan, Monis Sayyid and Guillaume Gégo attended CWSF Fredericton 2019 at the University of New Brunswick in Fredericton from Saturday May 11 to Friday May 17, competing with approximately 450 other young finalists from Grades 7 to 12 for Excellence and other awards totalling $1 million dollars.
 The all-expense paid trip included participating in STEM (Science, Technology, Engineering, and Mathematics) activities, a live Q and A with David St. Jacques from the International Space Station, participation in workshops at the University, visiting Science East, the Reversing Falls, St. Martins Bay and the Bay of Fundy and enjoying many different social activities including a home-grown talent show.

 All three projects represented us well.
 However, Monis Sayyid and Jack Sloan (The Windfall Solution) won gold medals and 3 other awards:

 - York University STEM Entrepreneur Bootcamp Scholarship Award ($2000) (Two outstanding CWSF finalists from any category with entrepreneurial spirit and/or projects that demonstrate commercial potential)